ReXplain: Translating Radiology into Patient-Friendly Video Reports: Eliciting User Feedback

 \paragraph{User Study Design}

 We conducted a pilot user study to evaluate the effectiveness of the video reports.
-Specifically, we produced ten video reports, each lasting up to 3 minutes and explaining one or two radiological findings.
-Then, both the video reports and the original text reports were provided to the radiologist team (four radiologists with 6-10 years of practice, and one with 11-15 years of practice).
-Importantly, four of the radiologists team members were not involved in the design of the video reports.
-A survey will be completed after each pair of reports being reviewed and compared.
+Specifically, we selected ten samples from different patients.
+The resulting ten video reports are at most three minutes long, explaining one or two abnormal findings.
+Then, both the video reports and the original text reports were provided to the radiologist team (round 1 involves four radiologists with 6-10 years of practice, and one with 11-15 years of practice).
+Each pair of reports is associated with a survey which would be completed after the reports being reviewed and compared.

 We prepared 12 questions for each video, which can be found in Table \ref{tab:video_evaluation}.
 Specifically, questions \#1-6 evaluated the correctness of the information delivered and its suitability for patient communication, while questions \#7-12 investigated the helpfulness of each element of video.
 For each question, we rated our level of agreement from 5 to 1, representing “strongly agree,” “agree,” “neither agree nor disagree,” “disagree,” and “strongly disagree,” respectively.
-In addition to direct scoring, we provided opportunities for more flexible feedback, inviting radiologist team members to offer written comments on “which parts of the video were most useful or valuable” and “how would you improve this video?”
+In addition to direct scoring, we also provided open-ended questions for more flexible feedback, inviting radiologist team members to offer written comments on “which parts of the video were most useful or valuable” and “how would you improve this video?”
 This approach allowed us to gain a deeper understanding of the collective expert opinions.

-\paragraph{Ethics Statement} This work was based on publicly available data with no identifiable personal information.
-The user study was conducted exclusively with the participation of the authors, all of whom are investigators on this project.
-No external participants were involved, and no personally identifiable information was collected or used.
-As the current research involved only the investigators themselves, it did not constitute human subjects research requiring Institutional Review Board (IRB) approval.
-Therefore, IRB approval was not required for this study.

 \paragraph{ReXplain is Useful in Enhancing Understanding.} Based on ten videos and feedback from five radiologists, we collected 50 data points for each of the questions.
 We plotted the distribution of the scores in Fig. \ref{fig:user_study} and sorted the questions in descending order of the percentage of the combination of ``strongly agree'' and ``agree''.